data-to-insight/Bristol-CIN-Census-SQL-Toolkit/README.md

 # CIN-Census-Toolkit
-A SQL-based toolkit for working with CIN Census XML files
+A SQL-based toolkit for working with CIN Census XML files.

+For full guidance on using this code, please review the comments within the "CIN XML-SQL.sql" file itself.

 Lead partner/contributor: Bristol City Council